-“I think they may soon be extremely realistic and convincing,” Andrew Glennester, professor of visual neuroscience at Reading University, told Mail Online
+“I think they may soon be extremely realistic and convincing,” Andrew Glennester, professor of visual neuroscience at Reading University, told Mail Online.

 “You will all feel that you are in the same room as other people,” he added.

-He said that the technology will be so advanced that even eye contact and handshaking will be as realistic as if you were all in the same room.
+He said that the technology will be so advanced that even eye contact and hand shaking will be as realistic as if you were all in the same room.

-“It is quite hard to think of an aspect of meeting in real life that will not be transferred to virtual reality,” he said, adding that there is an ongoing effort to make the haptics work well.
+“It is quite hard to think of an aspect of meeting in real life that will not be transferred to virtual reality,” he said, adding that there are is ongoing effort to make the haptics work well.